k508/HubMerge/README.md

 ## Updates
 - Modified the script to delete the temporary csv files after they are no longer required.
 - Script will create the output directory if one doesn't exist instead of crashing.
+- Added check for merge_output directory.
+If it exists it will empty the directory before file merge, otherwise creates directory.